The Top Wine Judging Panels

 Published by Getaway magazine in February, ‘Best Value Wines’ is the culmination of an annual competition for wines on sale in South Africa at below a stipulated price ceiling.
 The wines are rated according to a 5 Star system and Value Awards are presented in various categories according to wine types and varieties.
 For more info click here.

-The annual competition exclusively for the Cape’s Cabernet Franc producers culminates with an awards function in March.
+The competition exclusively for the Cape’s Cabernet Franc producers culminates with an awards function in March/April.
 Of the gold medal winners, the top six are lauded.
-Silver and bronze medals are also presented, and older wines usually no longer on sale from the producers are judged in a vintage class to gauge development, longevity.
-Judges include a Cape Wine Master, sommeliers, retailers and wine writers.
+Silver and bronze medals are also presented.
+Older wines usually no longer on sale from the producers are judged in a vintage class to gauge development, longevity, and there is also a class for Cab Franc-led blends.
 For more info click here.

 Sponsored by Amorim Cork, the Cap Classique Challenge takes place in September every year.
 The competition is organised by the Cap Classique Producers Association and awards are presented for the best bottle-fermented sparkling wines produced in South Africa according to the traditional method made famous in Champagne, France.
 For more info click here.